PythonJournos/refactoring101/README.md

 [private method]: http://docs.python.org/2/tutorial/classes.html#private-variables-and-class-local-references

-So we now have two sets of code for the same functionality, and two sets of related tests.
-But we're not yet ready to delete the original *clean_party* function in _lib/parser.py_ and its tests.
-Ideally, we'll delete that code *after* we have tests that exercise the output of the summary logic.
-That way, we'll have greater confidence that converting from a function-based approach a class-based strategy hasn't corrupted the summary numbers.
+We now have two sets of code (and related tests) for the same functionality.
+But we're not yet ready to delete the original *clean_party* function in _lib/parser.py_.
+Ideally, we'll delete that code and its tests *after* we've written tests that exercise the summarization logic.
+That way, we'll have greater confidence that converting from a function-based to a class-based strategy hasn't corrupted the summary numbers.

 ##### Questions